jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$  p(t) = \frac{1}{σπ \left( 1+\frac{x-μ}{σ} \right)}$$

-## The law of total probability, joint an marginal distributions
+## The law of total probability, joint and marginal distributions

 ### Law of total probability with events